Minxuan-C/port_n_else/README.md

-Replication of research papers in factor investment/portfolio management - serves as a practice
+1. Coding Folder - Replication of research papers in factor investment/portfolio management - serves as a practice
+2. Archive Folder - Some past codes

 todo:
   1. macro-factor mimicking portfolio